null

 For flow information on other tailwater fisheries in the state, and surrounding states, we use the USBR website.
 You can find that info Here.

-Blue Wing Olive Mayflies, and Midges are still hacthing on the local tailwaters, and will be the major hatches driving our dry fly-fishing opportunities for the rest of the year.
-Fishing lakes, ponds and reservoirs from shore or by boat is really starting to turn on as well, so don't be afraid to get out to you favorite stillwater fishery with a variety of streamers and see what you can find.
-If you're unsure of how to fish the local lakes, ponds, and reservoirs during the Fall, I wrote a blog post talking about fishing the remaining hatches AND fishing stillwaters for the remainder of the year.
+Midges are still hacthing on the local tailwaters, and will be the major hatch driving our dry fly-fishing opportunities for the rest of the year and Winter season.
+Fishing lakes, ponds, and reservoirs from shore or by boat is still an option at lower elevations, and will continue to be an option as long as it doesn't get too cold.
+If you're unsure of how to fish the local lakes, ponds, and reservoirs, I wrote a blog post talking about fishing the remaining hatches AND fishing stillwaters for the remainder of the year.
 You can find all sorts of helpful tips and fly suggestions by following the link to the blog post below.
 If the Fall hatches are a little lackluster, fishing streamers during periods of low-light or storms, or swinging soft hackles pre-hatch and post-hatch through the deep holes and pools on the local tailwater fisheries can move fish when nothing else seems to work.

 It's still been busy out there with other anglers, and based on my personal experiences in the last couple of weeks, some of you REALLY need to read up on river etiquette!
 Be self aware while on the water, spread out, ask people if they're ok with sharing the water with you before just jumping in, give each other space, and treat others as you'd like to be treated; there is plenty of room for everyone.
 If you are intent of fishing a specific piece of water; get there early!
 If you're having a hard time finding space; fish the pockets, edges and banks that are often overlooked.
 As always, in order to avoid bad river etiquette, it's important to know the basic ins an outs of how to interact with each other on the water.
 Check out this video from Redington on basic fishing etiquette Here.